API Design

 Idempotency

-.
 The key is ignored for GET

 and DELETE

-status.
-This error code is always safe to retry.
+, which is safe to retry.

 Safe Updates using If-Match and ETag